K. Provision, contingent liabilities and contingent assets

 Vested options can be exercised over a period of ten years from the grant date.
 The Exercise Price is the fair value of the equity share as on the date of the grant or as decided by the Nomination and remuneration committee.
 The time and performance based options under Scheme 1, 2, 3, 4, 5 and 6 become vested as below:

 The fair value of equity share options is estimated at the date of grant using Black- Scholes model, taking into account the terms and conditions upon which the share options were granted.
-Based on the historical trends, 50% of stock options are expected to be vested and exercised, accordingly the total compensation cost recognised in the statement of profit and loss is Rs.
-93.17 (March 31, 2023: 71.67).
+Based on the historical trends, 50% of stock options are expected to be vested and exercised, accordingly the total compensation cost recognised in the statement of profit and loss is '159.20 (March 31, 2024: 93.17).

 Reasons for variance of more than 25%

-(i) There is a decrease in the current ratio primarily due to decrease in the fixed deposits held with the bank and investments made in mutual funds.
+(i) There is a decrease in the current ratio primarily due to increase in capital creditors.

 Definitions: